 Educated and Stable

-Halton benefits from an affluent and highly educated population.
+Halton has an affluent and highly educated population.
 It is estimated that 75% of Halton's residents have some sort of post-secondary education.
 According to the 2016 Census, approximately 35% of Halton's population has obtained a university level education, and an additional 21% have obtained a college diploma.
 Both of these proportions are higher than the proportions shown across Ontario.

 Diverse Industries and Workforce